Hanford cleanup process

 Ecology is responsible for regulating chemical and hazardous waste cleanup under the Resource Conservation & Recovery Act.
 Although it is a federal law, we have a charter to enforce it in our state.
 EPA Region 10 (Pacific Northwest) oversees the Comprehensive Environmental Restoration and Liability Act, more commonly known as Superfund, at Hanford.

 New tools and technologies had to be developed to retrieve waste from the site's 177 underground storage tanks, with each holding as much as a million gallons of radioactive and toxic chemical waste.
 About one-third of that waste is liquid, another third is crystallized, and the final third is thick sludge.
-Each type presents its own challenge and requires specialized, often previously non-existent tools.
+Each type presents its own challenge and requires specialized tools that didn’t previously exist.
 All work is performed remotely, and electronic equipment wears out fairly quickly due to radiation exposure.

 Energy manages Hanford and hires contractors to do cleanup work.
 Ecology and EPA oversee cleanup activities to ensure that federal and state environmental laws are followed.
 All three agencies have agreed on cleanup milestones intended to ensure that the cleanup is thorough and protective of people and the environment.
 For this to occur in a timely manner and on a predictable schedule, Hanford needs adequate and stable funding.